 The Service Engagement Grant program supports student, professional staff, or faculty projects that establish service engagement as a core component.
 Service Engagement Grant projects should support reciprocal partnerships between institutions of higher education and the community, strengthen student learning, increase the institutionalization of service-based engaged learning, and enhance the development of students, professional staff, and faculty.

 Projects must focus on one of three following areas:

 - The Scholarship of Engagement (SOE) – for service learning course development, service learning research, or professional service with a local community agency.

 - Student Community Service (SCS) – for individual student or student group projects with the community, such as plunge experiences or national Days of Service events (ex: 9/11, MLK Day, Cesar Chavez Day, Earth Day).

 Need an idea for a service-learning project?
-Not sure if your your project will qualify for an ICC Community Service-Mini Grant?
+Not sure if your your project will qualify for a Student Community Service Grant?
 Learn more about the grant, projects that have been funded in the past, and how you can make a lasting impact on your community!
-Download pdf